Frequently Asked Questions

 What is my Banner/A Number?

 Your Banner number is your Student ID number.
-The number begins with the capital letter “A” followed by a series of 8 numbers, and it can be located on your OneStop through Web Self Service under personal information.
-It is important to always know your Banner Number!
+The number begins with the capital letter “A” followed by a series of 8 numbers.
+If you need assistance with your Student ID, please contact the Graduate Admissions Office.

-Who is the Graduate Advisor and/or Coordinator of my graduate program?
+Who is the Graduate Program Coordinator of my graduate program?

-Your graduate academic advisor is assigned through your department of study.
-You must be advised by your Graduate Advisor or Coordinator before you can register for your graduate courses.
-Your Graduate Advisor or Coordinator can answer all of your questions related to specific details about your coursework and departmental requirements.
-Your graduate advisor can be located through Web Self Service on OneStop under Student – Registration.
-Seek their assistance; they are willing and able to serve you during your studies.
+Your graduate program coordinator is assigned through your department of study.
+You must be advised by your graduate program coordinator (or designee) before you can register for your graduate courses.
+Your graduate proram coordinator can answer all of your questions related to specific details about your coursework and departmental requirements.

 How do I receive a Govs ID Card?